Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 if inputs are removed the base construct cannot be invoked inside the effect

 by marking an action as **override** it will give an error if the base as no equivalent in the base class

+### Function Override
+when overriding a construct function ( function defined in a construct ) the only overridable part is the global effect.

+when overriding a function, the return type must match with the base function definition, so if the return type is implicitly defined trough the effect tag, the overriding function must have that same type.

+when creating an empty function to mimic a prototype/abstract like definition of the function, the effect tag should be omitted forcing the user to defined the return type trough the return tag.

 # Player information
 Which information can the player see about the written code ?